-I was hoping for nice dry weather for filming Shona and Chris’s Culcreuch Castle wedding.
+I was hoping for nice dry weather for filming Shona and Chris’s Culcreuch Castle wedding video.
 It’s been quite a while since it rained on one of my wedding days.
 I’ve been fortunate to have decent weather since last year.
-Not bad weather for Scotland!
+Pretty good going for Scotland!
 So yesterday it was disappointing, but I guess kind of inevitable, to see a miserable, wet rainy start to the day.

 Shona and Chris were married in the grand Galbraith hall, with friendly Humanist Celebrant Jim Petherick conducting the wedding ceremony.